ImageMagick/Usage-Markdown/advanced/index.md

 [![\[IM Output\]](aqua_lighting.png)](aqua_lighting.png)

 The [Polynomial Function](../transform/#function_polynomial) which is used for a [Curves Adjustment](../color_mods/#curves) of the image.
 It is this function that gives the overall effect, and can be difficult to determine.

 To do I passed the control points needed for this 'curve' to the IM support shell script called "`im_fx_curves`".
-This then returns the the 'coefficents' for the polynomial equantion needed for the 'curve that fits these control points.
+This then returns the the 'coefficients' for the polynomial equantion needed for the 'curve that fits these control points.

       im_fx_curves -c -p  0,30  100,80  50,50  80,50  > aqua_coeffs.txt